Chat room: History

 The first chat system was used by the U.S. government in 1971.
 It was developed by Murray Turoff, a young PhD graduate from Berkeley, and its first use was during President Nixon's wage-price freeze under Project Delphi.
 The system was called EMISARI and would allow 10 regional offices to link together in a real-time online chat known as the party line.
 It was in use up until 1986.

 The first public online chat system was called Talkomatic, created by Doug Brown and David R. Woolley in 1973 on the PLATO System at the University of Illinois.
 It offered several channels, each of which could accommodate up to five people, with messages appearing on all users' screens character-by-character as they were typed.
 Talkomatic was very popular among PLATO users into the mid-1980s.
-In 2014 Brown and Woolley released a web-based version of Talkomatic.
+In 2014, Brown and Woolley released a web-based version of Talkomatic.

 The first dedicated online chat service that was widely available to the public was the CompuServe CB Simulator in 1980, created by CompuServe executive Alexander "Sandy" Trevor in Columbus, Ohio.
 Chat rooms gained mainstream popularity with AOL.

 Jarkko Oikarinen created Internet Relay Chat (IRC) in 1988.
-Many peer-to-peer clients have chat rooms, e.g. Ares Galaxy, eMule, Filetopia, Retroshare, Vuze, WASTE, WinMX, etc. Many popular social media platforms are now used as chat rooms, such as WhatsApp, Meta, Twitter, and TikTok.
+Many peer-to-peer clients have chat rooms, e.g., Ares Galaxy, eMule, Filetopia, Retroshare, Vuze, WASTE, WinMX, etc. Many popular social media platforms are now used as chat rooms, such as WhatsApp, Facebook, Twitter, Discord, Snapchat, Instagram, TikTok, and many more.

 Graphical multi-user environments

 Visual chat rooms add graphics to the chat experience, in either 2D or 3D (employing virtual reality technology).
 These are characterized by using a graphic representation of the user, an avatar virtual elements such as games (in particular massively multiplayer online games) and educational material most often developed by individual site owners, who in general are simply more advanced users of the systems.
-The most popular environments, such as The Palace, also allow users to create or build their own spaces.
+The most popular environments, such as The Palace, also allow users to create/build their own spaces.
 Some of the most popular 3D chat experiences are IMVU and Second Life (though they extend far beyond just chat).
 Many such implementations generate profit by selling virtual goods to users at a high margin.

 Some online chat rooms also incorporate audio and video communications, so that users may actually see and hear each other.